TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 It takes one argument, the module spec, and returns the new module object to use during loading.  ``create_module()`` does not need to set any attributes on the module object.
-If the method returns ``None``, the import machinery will create the new module itself.
+If the method returns ``None``, the agiza machinery will create the new module itself.

 .. versionadded:: 3.4
    The :meth:`~importlib.abc.Loader.create_module` method of loaders.